radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 ### Challenges and Solutions

-AWS provides a webhook which can configure the necessary settings for IRSA on pods that use the relevant service accounts.
-This is the [Amazon EKS Pod Identity Webhook](https://github.com/aws/amazon-eks-pod-identity-webhook#amazon-eks-pod-identity-webhook).
+AWS provides the [Amazon EKS Pod Identity Webhook](https://github.com/aws/amazon-eks-pod-identity-webhook#amazon-eks-pod-identity-webhook) which helps in configuring the necessary settings for IRSA on pods that use the relevant service accounts.
 We could have used this webhook to configure Radius for IRSA.
 The webhook adds two additional configurations to the relevant pods on creation:
 * Environment variables which the supporting AWS SDK read from automatically to detect IRSA role:
   ```
   Environment: